deephaven/barrage/docs/rpc-interface.md

   /// This is an encoded and compressed RowSet that was removed in this update.
   removed_rows: [byte];

-  /// This is an encoded and compressed IndexShiftData describing how the keyspace of unmodified rows changed.
+  /// This is an encoded and compressed RowSetShiftData describing how the keyspace of unmodified rows changed.
   shift_data: [byte];

   /// This is an encoded and compressed RowSet that was included with this update.